Skip to main content

 • Your Merchant of Record setup

-If you previously relied on Vrbo to remit taxes, review your tax obligations after switching to the Vrbo Partner integration.
+If you previously relied on Vrbo to collect or remit taxes, review your tax configuration after upgrading.

 Tax Reporting